Quasitoposes as elementary quotient completions: A characterisation of elementary quotient completions

 \section{A characterisation of elementary quotient completions}

-In this section we give a characterisation of those elementary doctrines with effective descent quotients that arise as elementary quotient completions.

-To this purpose recall that the ex/lex completion of a category $\ct{C}$ with finite products and weak pullbacks is the base of the elementary quotient completion of the doctrine of variations of $\ct{C}$.

-Our characterisation arises as a generalisation to the framework of doctrines of the well known fact that an exact category with enough regular projectives is equivalent to the ex/lex completion of its full subcategory on projective objects.
+In this section we give a characterisation of those elementary doctrines with effective descent quotients that arise as elementary quotient completions by using the concept of regular projective relative to a doctrine.
+This characterization generalizes the well known characterization given in \cite{CarboniA:regec} for the exact completion of a lex category.
+Indeed, recall that the ex/lex completion of a category $\ct{C}$ with finite products and weak pullbacks is the base of the elementary quotient completion of the doctrine of variations of $\ct{C}$.
+Then, our characterisation arises as a generalisation to the framework of doctrines of the fact that an exact category with enough regular projectives is equivalent to the ex/lex completion of its full subcategory on projective objects.

-Suppose $\ct{E}$ is a class of morphisms of a category $\ct{C}$.
-An object $X$ of $\ct{C}$ is said $\ct{E}$-\dfn{projective} if for every diagram of the form
+\begin{definition} Suppose $P:\ct{C}\op\ftr\ISL$ is an elementary doctrine.
+An object $X$ of $\ct{C}$ is said $P$-\dfn{projective} if for every diagram of the form